hughperkins/coriander/README.md

 # cuda-on-cl

-Build applications written in NVIDIA .r CUDA .tm code for OpenCL devices.
+Build applications written in NVIDIA® CUDA™ code for OpenCL devices.

 ## How to use